How To Consolidate Credit Card Debt

 Updated

-While the term may sound complicated, it’s nothing more than putting your debts together into a single loan, preferably one with a lower interest rate.
+While the term may sound complicated, it’s simply combining multiple debts into a single monthly payment, ideally with a lower interest rate.

 When Should You Rely On Debt Consolidation?

-Consolidating credit card debt is essentially an excellent solution when you have multiple debt accounts, because you have only one monthly payment to keep track of.
+Consolidating is also an excellent solution when you have multiple accounts because it simplifies your finances into one monthly payment.

 However, to ensure success, you should be able to match the following criteria:

-1. Your current debt doesn’t exceed 40% of your income.
+1. Your total debt (excluding mortgage) doesn’t exceed 40% of your gross income.

-2. You have good enough credit to qualify for a low-interest loan or even a 0% APR credit card.
+2. You have a credit score of at least 670 to qualify for a lower-interest loan or a 0% APR card.

-3. You have sufficient cash flow to cover your debt repayments.
+3. You have a consistent cash flow to cover the new monthly payment.

 If you check all the boxes above, you can use the following methods to consolidate and repay your credit card debt: